 President Donald Trump addressed the school shooting, saying that mass shootings have been “going on too long.”

-“Unfortunately, I have to begin by expressing our sadness and heartbreak over the deadly shooting at Santa Fe High School in Texas,” Trump said from the East Room of the White House.
+“Unfortunately, I have to begin by expressing our sadness and heartbreak over the deadly shooting at Santa Fe High School in Texas,” Trump said.
 “This has been going on too long in our country.
 Too many years.
 Too many decades now.”

 Trump said federal authorities are coordinating with local officials.